tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ## Introduction

 As with Functor and Applicative the name Monad comes from Category Theory.
 Although the names sound mathematical they are abstractions of relatively simple concepts.
 A Functor allowed unary functions to be applied (mapped/`fmap`ed) over a context.
 Applicative allowed us to apply a function in a context to values in a context.
-So too, Monad has a characteristic function called 'bind', which allows us to perform another type of function application over values in a context.
+So too, Monad has a characteristic function called “bind”, which allows us to perform another type of function application over values in a context.

 The special thing about bind is that it allows us to chain functions which have an effect without creating additional layers of nesting inside effect contexts.
 People often try to describe Monads in metaphors, which are not always helpful.
 The essence of Monad really is bind and there is no getting around looking at its type signature and seeing what it does in different instances, which we will get to shortly.
-However, one analogy that resonated for me was the idea of bind as a ["programmable semicolon"](http://book.realworldhaskell.org/read/monads.html).
+However, one analogy that resonated for me was the idea of bind as a [“programmable semicolon”](http://book.realworldhaskell.org/read/monads.html).
 That is, imagine a language like JavaScript which uses semicolons (`;`) as a statement separator:

 ```javascript
 // some javascript you can try in a browser console: